 This leaves you puzzled.
 Do you eat it?
-Do you slather collagen all over your skin, hair and body?
-Or should you part with a hefty part of your hard-earned paycheck for a beauty treatment?
+Do you put collagen on your skin and scalp?
+Or should you part with a hefty part of your hard-earned paycheck for a beauty treatment at a clinic?

-We, too, became overwhelmed with choice and as a result decided to get curious and look closely at this essential protein, shedding some light on its role in hair growth.
+We, too, became overwhelmed with choice and as a result decided to get curious and look closely at this protein, shedding some light on its role in hair growth.

 An abundant protein